What is liposuction?

 Scars are kept as small as possible, and every attempt is made to place them in natural skin folds.
 Scars can take up to one year to mature, and at the Centre for Surgery, we specialise in using scar gels and brown taping to optimise scar aesthetics.
 Avoidance of direct sun exposure will also help to reduce visible scarring. -

-What do liposuction scars look like?Scars after liposuction are tiny compared to many other types of body contouring procedures, such as a tummy tuck.
+Does liposuction leave scars?Scars after liposuction are tiny compared to many other types of body contouring procedures, such as a tummy tuck.
 Small holes of up to 5mm in width are usually used to facilitate the insertion of the infiltration and aspiration cannula.
 These small incisions are sutured closed at the end of the procedure and usually leave very inconspicuous scars barely noticeable to most people.
 Your surgeon will take great care to ensure that incisions are made in natural skin folds where possible.
 The surgeon will also aim to use the least number of incisions to attain the optimum aesthetic result.
 The incisions are protected during the procedure with special skin sleeves to minimise and even eliminate skin friction at the port sites.
 This leads to much better healing with a lower risk of unsightly scarring.

 Those prone to develop excessive scarring, such as hypertrophic and keloid scarring, can benefit from our expertise in scar revision techniques for optimum cosmesis.
 We have a full range of medical-grade lasers to flatten scars and treat red scars. -